jakerhodes/RF-GAP-R/README.md

 ## Update:

-\###Random Forest Geometry- and Accuracy-Preserving proximities was accepted for publication on March 26, 2023.
-An updated link will soon be provided.

 ## Random Forest Geometry- and Accuracy-Preserving proximities

-This is the official R code repository for the paper “Random Forest- Geometry- and Accuracy-Preserving Proximities” (<https://arxiv.org/abs/2201.12682>).
+This is the official R code repository for the paper “Random Forest- Geometry- and Accuracy-Preserving Proximities” (<https://ieeexplore.ieee.org/document/10089875>).
 In the paper we show that random forest (RF) predictions can be exactly determined by using RF-GAP proximities as weights in a weighted-sum regressor or weighted-majority vote classifier.
 This repo provides the base code to generate the various proximity definitions described in the paper.

 ## Generate RF-GAP proximities: